kunalvishnoi/Modal_Portal_ReactJs/README.md

 Forward ref example to autofocus input field from another component.
 Live at https://codesandbox.io/s/w5xrqrl07
 # Render Props
 Render Props to create a counter on click and mouse over.
 Live at https://codesandbox.io/s/zr81q3x8lx
+# Context API
+COntext API as a alternative of Redux is used to pass value to depp descent child of a parent easily.
+Live at https://codesandbox.io/s/648jr9qy6z